-Breast augmentation is a very personal decision.
-So it’s not surprising our patients come to us with a variety of results they want.
+Breast augmentation is a very personal decision, so it’s not surprising our patients come to us in Cary, NC with a variety of desired results.
 Some of the goals we hear most often are:

 - “I want to feel more feminine.”

-- “I’d love my breasts to look like they did before I had my kids.”
+- “I’d love my breasts to look like they did before I had kids.”

 - “I’d like better proportion so that my breasts match my hips.”

-What Are the Choices You Must Make for Your Breast Augmentation?
+What Are the Choices Available to You for Your Breast Augmentation?

-In the past, surgeons often made all of the choices for their patients.
-This lead to a high revision rate and many women wishing they had been able to choose either larger or smaller implants.
-At CARE, we believe the best choices are those made together – Dr. Coan guiding his patients.
-Most women are aware that they can choose the size of their implants, as well as the type of implant (silicone or saline).
+In the past, surgeons often made all the choices for their patients.
+This led to a high revision rate and many women wishing they had more control over the process and the end result.
+At CARE, we believe the best choices are those made together – surgeon and patient.
+Most women are aware that they can help choose the size of their implants as well as the type of implant (silicone or saline).
 But there are other decisions that must be made as well, including the:

 - Shape of the implant